HanseWare/FastFusion/README.md

 Direct successor to LitFusion that was given up due to LitServe turning out to be utter garbage.

+Ment to be deployed e.g. on a Kubernetes cluster.

 ## Features
 - [x] openAI API compatible
 - [x] all Huggingface Diffusers supported models